Guide To Bottled Water vs. Tap Water

 Drinking tap water can help ensure that plaque is removed from tricky parts of your teeth.
 Especially areas of the mouth that are difficult to reach with brushing your teeth alone.

 Some home filters remove fluoride during their filtration process.
 This is especially true for home filtration that uses either reverse osmosis or distillation.
-Make sure to check with the manufacture or manual for information on fluoride removal.
+Make sure to check with the manufacturer or manual for information on fluoride removal.

 Why Is Bottled Water Bad For Your Teeth?